 We have represented countless clients whose employers did not offer fair severance packages.
 In many of these cases, employers offered a less than reasonable amount based on the assumption that many of their employees will just accept whatever they are offered – happy to get anything at all.
 Don’t become one of these statistics.
 Call Whitten & Lublin’s Severance Package Lawyers and let us help you get the severance you are entitled to.

 How we can help you

-Whitten & Lublin Employment & Labour lawyers can review and provide expert advice before you sign off on any termination document or severance package.
-We can ensure that the deal being offered is reasonable or fair, or, if not, we will negotiate on your behalf to ensure you are offered a considerably improved package – the key is in our approach, experience and reputation.
+Whitten & Lublin Employment & Labour lawyers will review and provide expertise and advice before you sign off on any termination document or severance package.
+We can ensure that the deal being offered is reasonable or fair, or, if not, we will fight on your behalf to ensure you are offered a considerably improved package – don’t settle for less; call us before signing off on your deal.

 There are numerous factors that go into assessing what is a fair amount of severance.
 The most common are:

 - Availability of other comparable employment opportunities; and

 - Relevant precedents (comparable cases disputed in the courts).

 Our Severance Calculator can assist you in determining an estimate for your severance, but this does not replace the need to speak with a lawyer directly.